nicolasgasco/nicolasgasco/README.md

 - Translator-turned-developer, found my real calling after years as a professional translator

 ## Education
-- Student of 42Urduliz, Bilbao (Spain), where I'm learning algorithms in C and UNIX system administration
+- Student of 42Urduliz, Bilbao (Spain), where I'm learning C, C++, algorithms and data structures
 - BBK Web Development Bootcamp with MERN stack
 - MA in Specialized Translation at the University of Heidelberg, Germany and BA in Translation at the University of Genoa, Italy.